-Provisions should be made for

-any detained funds to be held

-for a specified renewable

-period to

-facilitate the investigation of

-facilitate the investigation of the

-origin, ownership and intended use of the funds.

-- Section 29A(2) and 29A(3) of POCA provides for detained funds to be held for up to three(3) months to facilitate the investigation into the origin or intended use of the funds. - Section 29A(2) states: Cash seized by virtue of this section must not be detained for more than forty-eight hours unless its continued detention is authorized by an order made by a Magistrate; and no such order must be made unless the Magistrate is satisfied - - (a) that there are reasonable grounds for the suspicion mentioned in subsection (1); and - (b) that continued detention of the cash is justified while its origin or derivation is further investigated or consideration is given to the institution, whether in Saint Lucia or elsewhere, of criminal proceedings against any person for an offence with which the cash is connected. - Section 29A(3) states: Any order under subsection (2) must authorize the continued detention of the cash to which it relates for such period, not exceeding three months beginning with the date of the order, as may be specified in the order; and a Court of summary jurisdiction, if satisfied as to the matters mentioned in that subsection, may thereafter from time to time by order authorized the further detention of the cash except that - (a) no period of detention specified in such an order must exceed three months beginning with the date of the order; and - (b) the total period of detention must not exceed two years from the date of the order under subsection (2).
+Provisions should be made for any detained funds to be held for a specified renewable period to facilitate the investigation of the origin, ownership and intended use of the funds.
+Section 29A(2) and 29A(3) of POCA provides for detained funds to be held for up to three(3) months to facilitate the investigation into the origin or intended use of the funds.
+Section 29A(2) states: Cash seized by virtue of this section must not be detained for more than forty-eight hours unless its continued detention is authorized by an order made by a Magistrate; and no such order must be made unless the Magistrate; and no such order must be made unless the Magistrate is satisfied - (a) that there are reasonable grounds for the suspicion mentioned in subsection (1); and (b) that continued detention of the cash is justified while its origin or derivation is further investigated or consideration is given to the institution, whether in Saint Lucia or elsewhere, of criminal proceedings against any person for an offence with which the cash is connected.
+Section 29A(3) states: Any order under subsection (2) must authorize the continued detention of the cash to which it relates for such period, not exceeding three months beginning with the date of the order, as may be specified in the order; and a Court of summary jurisdiction, if satisfied as to the matters mentioned in that subsection, may thereafter from time to time by order authorized the further detention of the cash except that - (a) no period of detention specified in such an order must exceed three months beginning with the date of the order under subsection (2).
 Consideration should be given to providing law enforcement officers with the power to detain cash, currency or other bearer negotiable instruments suspected of being the proceeds of crime wherever in the country seized, without being restricted to matters of • See above and note that 29(A)(1) of POCA refers to cash found anywhere in St. Lucia and the under section 49(c) cash is defined to mean coin and bank notes in any currency and negotiable instruments.